updated on:

 Therefore, it is very important to test the product to understand if it satisfies people's needs.

 For example, when we worked on the design of TextMagic, a customer experience platform, we analyzed users' feedback after creating each prototype.
-It helped us develop new ideas and understand what improvements we should make (read the case study).
+It helped us develop new ideas and understand what improvements we should make.

 But what if the budget is limited and you can't afford to test every small piece of the product?
 Moreover, the second reason for startup failure statistics is running out of budget.

-The best solution to this situation would be to designing an MVP.
+The best solution to this situation would be to design an MVP.

 In this article, you will learn what is an MVP, what are its main types, and how to build a minimum viable product to validate your idea and spend minimum resources.

-Imagine you’ve got a brilliant business idea and all your close ones liked it and encouraged you to try.
-Can you be sure they did so not only because they didn’t want to hurt you and break your relations?
-Before investing every single penny into developing a full-feature solution, you need to check your hypothesis with a broader, not-biased audience.
+Imagine you've got a brilliant business idea and all your close ones liked it and encouraged you to try.
+Can you be sure they did so not only because they didn't want to hurt you and break your relations?
+Before investing every single penny into developing a full-featured solution, you need to check your hypothesis with a broader, unbiased audience.

 The main purpose of an MVP is to test the essence of the product idea, analyze users' feedback, and create a full product version based on the insights.
 In the B2B world, the experts say that it's not an MVP until you can't sell it.
 The picture below perfectly illustrates a proper MVP approach.